containers/crun/crun.1.md

 # CGROUP v2

+**Note**: cgroup v2 does not yet support control of realtime processes and the cpu controller can only be enabled when all RT processes are in the root cgroup.
+This will make crun fail while running alongside RT processes.

 If the cgroup configuration found is for cgroup v1, crun attempts a conversion when running on a cgroup v2 system.